Frank-Wolfe Optimization for Symmetric-NMF under Simplicial Constraint: INTRODUCTION

-We give an equivalent geometric description of (\ref{equ:sof}) and propose a variant of the classic Frank-Wolfe (FW) algorithm~\citep{frank1956algorithm}, a.k.a.\ the conditional gradient method~\citep{levitin1966constrained}, to solve it.
+Previous approaches to solve SymNMF or SSymNMF use the penalty method to convert it into an unconstrained optimization problem and then solve it iteratively, using either first-order or second-order methods~\citep{kuang2012symmetric,zhao2015sof,kuang2015symnmf}.
+Such methods usually include two loops where the outer loop gradually increases the penalty coefficients and the inner loop finds a stationary point of each fixed penalized objective, hence they are often computationally expensive and slow to converge.
+In this paper we first give an equivalent geometric description of (\ref{equ:sof}) and then propose a variant of the classic Frank-Wolfe (FW) algorithm~\citep{frank1956algorithm}, a.k.a.\ the conditional gradient method~\citep{levitin1966constrained}, to solve it.
 We also provide a non-asymptotic convergence guarantee of our algorithm under an affine invariant stationarity measure (defined in Sec.~\ref{sec:preliminary}).
-More specifically, for a given approximation parameter $\eps > 0$, we show that the algorithm converges to an $\eps$-approximate stationary point of (\ref{equ:sof}) in $O(1/\eps^2)$ iterations.
+More specifically, for a given approximation parameter $\eps > 0$, we show that the algorithm converges to an $\eps$-approximate KKT point of (\ref{equ:sof}) in $O(1/\eps^2)$ iterations.
 This rate is analogous to the one derived by~\citet{nesterov2013introductory} for general unconstrained problems (potentially nonconvex) using the gradient descent method, where the measure of stationarity is given by the norm of the gradient.
 The $O(1/\eps^2)$ rate has recently been shown to be optimal~\citep{cartis2010complexity} in the unconstrained setting for gradient methods, and it also matches the best known rate to a stationary point with (accelerated) projected gradient descent~\citep{ghadimi2016accelerated,ghadimi2016mini} in the constrained smooth nonconvex setting.